 Stephens students have access to many MU faculty-led programs during summer and intersession.
 Students enrolling with MU will be billed directly by MU.
 Students will need to enroll with the University of Missouri and in some cases may have to pay out-of-state tuition.
 While overseas, students will have 24/7 assistance, health insurance is included and visa assistance is available.

 Accademia Italiana (AI) is a small university founded in 1984, in Florence, Italy.
 Approximately 40% of the student body is Italian, 20% is American and the remaining 40% are from across the world.
 Class ratio is approximately one instructor to six students.
 All classes are taught in English.
 AI offers coursework in: History, Italian, Graphic Design, Fashion Design, Textile Design and Italian Literature.
 AI hosts an annual International Fashion and Design Exhibition each spring.
-Students who elect to attend AI will be responsible for procuring their own visa.
+Students who elect to attend AI will be responsible for procuring their own visas.

 Established in 1845, NUI Galway has an established reputation across several disciplines such as Arts and Humanities, Business, Engineering and Science.
 They have created internationally renowned programming in Irish Studies, Film and Digital Media, Equestrian Studies, Human Rights, Web Technology, and Environmental and Marine Science.